Praso is a small village built in the typical architecture of the Valli Giudicarie

 Image gallery: Praso

 This small village at almost 800 m a.s.l. was built in the typical style of the Valli Giudicarie, which can be recognised by the two shingled sloping roofs, doors with wooden superstructures, iron gratings and granite portals.
-The medieval St. Peter church overlooks the Pieve di Bono basin and is worth visiting.
-Only slightly more than one kilometre from Praso is Sevror, the most ancient centre of the area, where the St. Rocco church dating back to 1530 is situated.
-Its dome houses frescoes from the 18th centuries.
+The mediaeval St. Peter church overlooking the Pieve di Bono basin is worth visiting.
+Sevror, the most ancient village of the area with its stunning San Rocco church from 1530 is only slightly more than 1 km from Praso.
+The dome of the church houses frescoes from the 18th century.

 Forte Corno, an Austro-Hungarian fortress from the First World War, is only a stone's throw from Praso and belongs to the famous Lardaro barrier.